spencer17x/arca/packages/scripts/ar-changelog/README.md

 **Feature**:

 * Generate a changelog based on commits.
-* Create a tag with package.
+* Create the corresponding version of the tag for the corresponding package.

+It will ask some questions and then create a version and Changelog based on your answers.

 ```shell
 $ ar-changelog release